jonetos/jonetos/README.md

-# Jon — IT Engineering Student
+# Jon — Computer Science Student

-I am a Computer Engineering student specializing in Information Technology at UPNA.
+I am a Computer Science student specializing in Information Technology at UPNA.
 My technical focus is on systems, networking, and IT infrastructure.
 I am currently building the foundation to become a Cloud Security Engineer and Infrastructure Architect.

 ### Current Status
-- Completing my final years of Computer Engineering at UPNA.
+- Completing my final years of Computer Science at UPNA.
 - Diving into Cloud, AWS and IaC concepts and proyects
 - Studying and preparing for the AWS Certified Solutions Architect - Associate (SAA-C03) Certification

 ### Education & Certificates
-- **Computer Engineering (IT)** — UPNA *(In Progress)*
+- **Computer Science (IT)** — UPNA *(In Progress)*
 - **CompTIA Security+ Certified** - CompTIA
 - **Cisco Junior Cybersecurity Career Path** — Cisco Networking Academy *(120h foundational training in Networking & Security)*